bob65536/FacebookStats/README.md

 The results can be found on `./resAnalysis/stats.html`.
 If you wish to save the report, either export it on PDF or save the folders *html* and *resAnalysis*.
 Otherwise, pictures won't show.

+Note (not important) about the authors: I am not a master in GitHub (yet!) so different names appear: Easley is the name of my computer and Bob Sleigh is a nickname.
+Both (and bob65536) are the same person.

 More information will be provided later.